awsdocs/amazon-ecs-developer-guide/doc_source/service-load-balancing.md

 Your Amazon ECS service can optionally be configured to use Elastic Load Balancing to distribute traffic evenly across the tasks in your service\.

-Amazon ECS services support the Application Load Balancer, Network Load Balancer, and Classic Load Balancer load balancer types\.
+Amazon ECS services hosted on Amazon EC2 instances support the Application Load Balancer, Network Load Balancer, and Classic Load Balancer load balancer types\.
+Amazon ECS services hosted on AWS Fargate support Application Load Balancer and Network Load Balancer only\.
 Application Load Balancers are used to route HTTP/HTTPS \(or layer 7\) traffic\.
 Network Load Balancers are used to route TCP or UDP \(or layer 4\) traffic\.
 Classic Load Balancers are used to route TCP traffic\.
 For more information, see [Load balancer types](load-balancer-types.md)\.

 Application Load Balancers offer several features that make them attractive for use with Amazon ECS services:
 + Each service can serve traffic from multiple load balancers and expose multiple load balanced ports by specifying multiple target groups\.
-+ They are supported by tasks using both the Fargate and EC2 launch types\.
++ They are supported by tasks hosted on both Fargate and EC2 instances\.
 + Application Load Balancers allow containers to use dynamic host port mapping \(so that multiple tasks from the same service are allowed per container instance\)\.
 + Application Load Balancers support path\-based routing and priority rules \(so that multiple services can use the same listener port on a single Application Load Balancer\)\.